rekola/simplexlsx/Readme.txt

 This library is distributed under the terms of the zlib license: http://www.zlib.net/zlib_license.html

+2018-07-21
+	Change log:
+		- Fixed bug with the number format in the cells (thanks to bcianyo).

 2018-07-05 Version 0.29
 	Change log:
 		- Added CChart::SetEmptyCellsDisplayingMethod method for select how chart display empty cells (thanks for this work to Norbert Wołowiec).